Skip to main content

 Duration: 12–18 months

-Equipment RequirementsMust allow refining of any crude grades, enabling feedstock from multiple sources
+Equipment RequirementsMust allow the processing of any crude grade, enabling feedstock from multiple sources

 Planned Staff124 employees